elysiajs/documentation/docs/essential/route.md

 | /    | POST   | Route not found :\( |
 | /hi  | GET    | Route not found :\( |

-You can learn more about lifecycle and error handling in [Lifecycle Event](/essential/lifecycle-event) and [error handling](/concept/error-handling)
+You can learn more about life cycle and error handling in [Life Cycle Events](/essential/life-cycle#events) and [error handling](/life-cycle/on-error).